 Why you will LOVE Naksan Beach

-Situated in Gangwon-do Province, between Sokcho and Yangyang Beach, lies the small town of Naksan.
+Situated in Gangwon-do Province, between Sokcho and Yangyang Beach in South Korea, lies the small town of Naksan.

 I wanted an escape, and I that’s what I got.